kubeflow/kubeflow/components/k8s-model-server/http-proxy/README.md

 This component provides web server that proxy http rest api to Tensorflow/Serving grpc.

-The REST Api Spec is similar to Google Machine Learning Engine Model Serving.
+The REST Api Spec is similar to Google Cloud Machine Learning Engine Prediction API.

 # API